Learn about unique recognition ideas and how to curate a custom employee recognition program that’s personalised for your company and its people.

 You can help facilitate peer-to-peer recognition by implementing an anonymous complement system.
 Simply set up a comment box—whether through email, a recognition program, or an actual box—dedicated to coworker comments, and read them out at the next team meeting.
 Implement a point system and make sure to celebrate bigger or consistent accomplishments with unique employee recognition awards.

 You don’t need to throw an extravagant celebration every time one person performs well.
 Instead, celebrate group performances with exciting outings or in-office parties.
 This will help unify your team as they bond over the reward of their combined effort.
-Take this opportunity to utilize a conference room for food and games or treat your employees to a new restaurant or interactive experience.
+Take this opportunity to utilise a conference room for food and games or treat your employees to a new restaurant or interactive experience.

 Keep in mind, sometimes group recognition can feel watered down if it’s not earned by the entire group—so don’t reward a team if there’s only one top-performing employee in it.
 Instead, reward the team that has come together as a whole to reach a goal, complete a special project, or do a consistently great job.

 People want to feel like their careers are continuously progressing.
 Because of this, it’s important not to let landmark occasions go uncelebrated.
 Whenever a team, an employee, or your entire company reaches a milestone, celebrate it.
-Recognize team achievements, years of service, and anniversaries.
+Recognise team achievements, years of service, and anniversaries.
 Your employees dedicate part of their lives to your company—celebrate that dedication.

 If it’s a particularly big event, take the opportunity to loosen up and let your employees get out of the office.
 Bring the team together to conquer an escape room or share embarrassing stories over a few happy-hour cocktails.